-5. Florida Statutes
+9. Florida Statutes

-- a) Each candidate filing to run for public office will be provided a copy of Chapter 99, 105, and 106, Florida Statutes by the SOE Office and must read and understand the requirements of the Florida Statutes. - b) Each candidate will be required to sign a statement acknowledging the candidate has received a copy of Chapter 99, 105, and 106, Florida Statutes.
+a) Each candidate filing to run for public office will be provided a copy of Chapter 99, 105, and 106, Florida Statutes by the SOE Office and must read and understand the requirements of the Florida Statutes.